wireapp/wire-server/docs/reference/user/connection.md

 ### Accepted {#RefConnectionAccepted}

 A connection in this state is fully accepted by a user.
-The user thus allows the user at the other end of the connection to add him to conversations, view his full profile information, etc.
+The user thus allows the user at the other end of the connection to add him to conversations.

+For two users to be considered "connected", both A->B and B->A connections have to be in the "Accepted" state.

 ## Transitions between connection states {#RefConnectionTransitions}